clc14/ELLIS/README.md

 2. Update the CentOS 7.2 install via `yum -y update`.
 Reboot if necessary.

-3. Log into your lab server (as root), copy the ELLIS script to your lab server (under /root or elsewhere) and then run ELLIS (`./ellis.sh`).
+3. Log into your lab server (as root) and copy the ELLIS script to your server (under /root or elsewhere).

+4. Run `./ellis.sh`.
 ELLIS will download and install all of the required packages from the standard CentOS repos and configure everything automatically.
 The process should take five to ten minutes, depending on your Internet speed.

-4. Copy the files from your enterprise Linux installation media (either CentOS 7 or RHEL 7) into the /var/www/html/repo directory.
+5. Copy all of the files from your enterprise Linux installation media (either CentOS 7 or RHEL 7) into the /var/www/html/repo directory.

 5. Run the provided build scripts placed in /root to setup your lab VMs *(optional)*.